 Many cars can go fast and many more can be comfortable cruisers.
 Few do both laudably.
 Thanks to the McLaren's sophisticated design and engineering, the 2012 MP4-12C has a Jekyll and Hyde personality that enables it to hit 205 mph on a track and still be livable in stop-and-go-traffic.

 Getting into the McLaren isn't exactly an elegant affair.
 The upward-opening doors are a nice touch, but you still need to drape yourself across the wide doorsill before finally settling into the low seat.
-Once inside, though, the car is quite comfortable, if not confined.
+Once inside, though, the car is quite comfortable.
 The two seats are appropriately bolstered, and to McLaren's credit there is even cargo space on a bench behind the seats in addition to the cavity up front near the bumper (remember, this is a mid-engine car).
 Directly in front of the driver is the large oval instrumentation that will let you know when you're traveling at jail speeds.
-Between driver and passenger is a long, thin console that stretches up the dash and grows into a vertical screen that resembles the world's biggest iPhone.Exterior
+Spider models feature a rear glass panel that can be lowered to let in more engine noise.

-A defining characteristic of just about any supercar is a look that makes admirers stop in their tracks.
-Drive an MP4-12C, and be prepared for an onslaught of adulation.
 The McLaren has more curves than a supermodel and skin as scintillating as one.
 Massive air intakes define the MP4's sides, while even the vertical-opening doors are a work of design magic.
 Up front, long and trapezoidal headlights are reminiscent of Ferraris, and the rear boasts high-mounted exhausts that howl from above, not below, the bumper.
 The McLaren's mid-mounted V8 heart, meanwhile, is displayed under a panel of glass for all to see.
 Spider models have a 2-piece retractable hardtop and dual-purpose tonneau that protects the retracted roof or, with the roof up, covers a small cargo space.

-All 2012 McLaren MP4-12C models come with a twin-turbocharged V8 engine, a 7-speed transmission that can be shifted manually or automatically, 19-inch wheels in front and 20-inch wheels at rear, bi-xenon headlights, cruise control, a 7-inch touch-screen monitor, dual-zone climate control and a Meridian 4-speaker sound system with AM/FM/USB/hard drive and iPod integration.
+The 2013 McLaren MP4-12C comes with a twin-turbocharged V8 engine, a 7-speed dual-clutch automatic transmission with manual capability, 19-inch wheels in front and 20-inch wheels at rear, bi-xenon headlights, cruise control, a 7-inch touchscreen monitor, dual-zone climate control and a Meridian 4-speaker sound system with AM/FM/USB/hard drive and iPod integration.
 The coupe and Spider also feature a unique Intake Sound Generator system that lets drivers vary the amount of engine noise entering the cabin.

-The McLaren can be taken to even higher heights with carbon ceramic brakes (roughly $13,000 alone), an upgraded exhaust, power-adjustable seats, custom interior trims including Alcantara, an upgraded audio system with satellite navigation, and exterior bits that include carbon-fiber engine panels.
+The McLaren can be taken to even higher heights with carbon-ceramic brakes (nearly $14,000 alone), power-adjustable seats, parking sensors, custom interior trims including Alcantara, an upgraded audio system with satellite navigation, and exterior bits that include carbon-fiber engine panels.
 An upgraded exhaust system that's lighter and louder than the standard one can be had for even more aural pleasure.
 A "Stealth Pack" doesn't make the car invisible, but rather finishes the rear airbrake and exhaust pipe in a polished metallic finish, with the aim of giving the 12C a more aggressive rear.

 The heart of every McLaren MP4-12C is a twin-turbo V8 engine that has now been tuned to make 616 horsepower, 24 more than the previous year (owners of 2012 models are offered a complimentary upgrade).
 All that power is transferred to the rear wheels via a dual-clutch 7-speed transmission that can shift automatically or manually via F1-style paddle shifters.
-In a car that weighs less than 3,000 pounds, all this might makes for a vehicle that can hit a top speed of 205 mph and blast to 60 mph in about 3.3 seconds.
+In a car that weighs around 3,000 pounds, all this ferocity makes for a vehicle that can hit a top speed of 207 mph and blast to 60 mph in 3.0 seconds.